Table of Contents

 So, let’s take a further look into the “three square meals a day” concept and why it hasn’t always been this way.
 Not only was 1 meal a day the manner in which most people ate throughout history, it was the case for a majority of history.
 This pertained to all different cultures which we see throughout the world.

 For a majority of our history, breakfast simply wasn’t a food we consumed.
-Eating 1 meal a day was typically done during the later parts of the day or evening as this was the only time people had to eat a meal.
+Eating 1 meal a day was typically done during the latter parts of the day or evening as this was the only time people had to eat a meal.
 The Romans didn’t consume breakfast nor did the prehistoric hunter-gatherers.
-As a matter of fact, these cultures typically only at 1 meal a day and did so around noon time.
-This was not only to hold them over to complete the tasks they had to complete during the day, but it was truly the only food they had available for the course of the day as well.
+As a matter of fact, these cultures typically only ate 1 meal a day and did so around noon time.
+This was not only to hold them over to complete their daily tasks, but it was truly the only food they had available for the course of the day as well.
 The Roman culture actually believed it to be far healthier to eat only 1 meal a day following something similar to the omad diet.
-It allows for more productivity, doesn’t cause you to feel groggy during the day, and allows you to easily move around and complete the chores or work.
+They believed in the benefits of productivity and increased energy as they gathered their meals.
 They believed this was an optimal choice rather then being weighed down by food.

 The middle ages and lack of electricity meant the 1 meal a day was eaten based on daylight hours.
 People were typically hungry mid-day and this was typically when their 1 meal a day was consumed.
 During this period people went to bed and woke up much earlier and daylight dictated how they lived their lifestyle.
-Worker classes typically ate during the noon hours consuming only 1 meal a day, which typically consisted of bread and cheese.
+Working classes typically ate during the noon hours, which typically consisted of bread and cheese.
 It was during this period where the wealthier classes began introducing the notion of more than 1 meal a day and would also eat a meal during the evening hours.

 In the 1750s the Earl of Sandwich would order workers to bring him meats in between bread.
 We know this today as the “Sandwich”, which is one of the most common lunch time meals we consume.
 The Industrial Revolution is the period in time which truly shaped “lunch” as we know it today.
 Since middle and working classes were in the field or working during the day, noon hour meals were a must.
 It was during this time that the theory was born and the 1 meal a day lifestyle during this time period was shaped.
 This eating was shaped more out of hours rather than hunger.